Seniority with ADHD is easier, not harder.

 - Bandwidth, the book£24

-Eight chapters, around 30,000 words.
+Eight chapters.
 The full argument and the full system, written to be read in two sittings and used for years.

 Who it is for